 Online data privacy is a sensitive subject.
 We all know we should be actively advocating for data privacy measures and paying more attention to how and where our information is being stored and used, but we don’t.
 With the General Data Protection Regulation (GDPR), the European Union is setting the global stage for the future of data privacy.

 The GDPR is the EU’s second attempt at further protecting personal data of individuals residing in the EU.
+That is specially important for websites like a .BANK domain.
 The original effort was the Data Protection Directive, which was adopted in 1995 to regulate the processing of personal data within the EU.
 The measures outlined in the Data Protection Directive include notice, purpose, consent, disclosure, and access of when data is being collected and how it’s used.
 Lacking in the accountability department, the directive was loosely followed in an “Opt-out of cookies, and here’s our terms and conditions” kind of way.
 The GDRP which shares the same mission as the Data Protection Directive will take effect on May 25, 2018 – this time with teeth to bite.

 In order to ensure compliance this time around, the GDPR includes a hefty fine per occurrence of 4% of annual global turnover or 20 million euros (whichever is greater).
 While large corporations may be able to take a hit or two, one single incidence could put a small brand out of business.
 With designated Data Protection Officers (DPOs) for every region of the EU and private data privacy and mining companies, you can bet the headhunting will begin on May 25th.